-- 8) The Academic Performance component must align to the Ohio School Report Cards so there is a coherent state accountability evaluation of academic performance. - It should include all applicable report card measures.
-For example, if a community school is an elementary school, it would not have a graduation rate. - It should be weighted by the number of students enrolled in each school.

-9) The Academic Performance component must meet statutory requirements in Ohio law (Ohio Revised Code 3314.016) in terms of which schools are included/excluded1.

-- Schools that are excluded: - o Community schools that have been in operation for not more than two full school years; and - Special needs community schools described in law (Ohio Revised Code 3314.35(A)(4)(b)). - Schools to be included: ٠

-Department

-- All other community schools, including eSchools; and - o Dropout Recovery Community Schools.

-1 This would also include year-to-year changes in the sponsor's academic performance.

-- 10) For consistency with traditional schools, the panel recommends that the General Assembly revise language on the Academic Performance component regarding the basis of the performance measures so that academic performance of sponsors is measured the same as the academic performance of school districts. - The panel recognizes that sponsors do not operate in an identical manner to districts.
-However, the statute governing the Academic Performance component expressly references accountability for academic performance of students and these measures should be comparable since sponsors, through contractual arrangements, have the ability to address performance issues, including school academic performance. - Safe harbor does not apply to this since the department is not assigning an overall letter grade to the • building and is using the data for purposes of assigning a numerical value to calculate this component. - 11) The panel recognizes the high quality of the department's verification process for report card data, which includes extensive quality assurance, district review, formal appeals and agency leadership approval.
+- 9) The Academic Performance component must align to the Ohio School Report Cards so there is a coherent state accountability evaluation of academic performance. - a.
+It should include all applicable report card measures. - b.
+It should be weighted by the number of students enrolled in each school. - 10) The Academic Performance component must meet statutory requirements in Ohio law (Ohio Revised Code 3314.016) in terms of which schools are included/excluded. - a.
+Schools that are excluded: - Community schools that have been in operation for not more than two full school years; - Special needs community schools described in law (ORC 3314.35(A)(4)(b)); and - Prior to the 2014-2015 school year, Dropout Recovery Community Schools. - b.
+Schools to be included: - All other community schools, including eSchools; and - Dropout Recovery Community Schools starting with 2014-2015 school year. - 11) For consistency with traditional schools, the panel recommends that the General Assembly revise language on the Academic Performance component regarding the basis of the performance measures so that academic performance of sponsors is measured the same as the academic performance of school districts. - 12) The panel recognizes the high quality of the department's verification process for report card data, which includes extensive quality assurance, district review, formal appeals and agency leadership approval.